 Matlab Files shown during the Tutorial can be found here.

 Probabilistic Learning for Robotics (RO5601)[WS2018/19] In the winter semester, I will teach a course on Probabilistic Learning for Robotics which covers advanced topics including graphical models, factor graphs, probabilistic inference for decision making and planning, and computational models for inference in neuroscience.
-The content is not yet fixed and may change.
+The lecture will take place in the Seminarraum Informatik 5 (Von Neumann) 2.132 from 12.00 – 14.00 on selected Thursdays.